DiegoRFagundes/Diego_Fagundes/README.md

 # Welcome to my profile! 👋

-I'm a Business and Data Science student focused on financial solutions using the **Python Language**.
+I'm a Business and Data Science student focused on financial, risk and data management using the **Python Language**.

 ---